Wallet Overview

 External Wallets

-You aren't limited to keys generated inside Extra Wallet.
+You aren't limited to keys generated inside EXTRA WALLET.
 You can connect external wallets (Ledger, MetaMask, Trust Wallet, etc.) to manage them within the same unified interface.

 Security

-Security is the core of Extra Wallet.
+Security is the core of EXTRA WALLET.
 We use a split security model where all sensitive operations (key management, signing) happen in an isolated Signer application running in a separate iframe.

 - The main wallet UI never sees your private keys.